netgen/local-development-setup/mysql/README.md

 ```

 Follow the instructions to configure `root` as password for the `root` user.
 If
-`MySQL` was installed using `MacPorts`, enter the password generated at the
+`MySQL` was installed using MacPorts, enter the password generated at the
 initialization.

 Additionally, follow the instructions to skip setting up VALIDATE PASSWORD